smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - Work with Data science (Ocean LDRD and Stuanay)

 ## Q2 Didn't work well
-- Projects of SPP have faced the challenges.
+- Projects of SPP have faced challenges.
 - CD4DC

 ## Q3 Describe the progress and status goal of FY 25

-## Q4
+## Q4 what could be amazing in upcoming FY26

 # FY24
 ## Q1 What worked well this year?
 (This can include accomplishments, milestones, and achievements.)